Processing a new diagnosis

 - Physical examination – this may show a pattern of muscle wasting and weakness, as well as the presence of myotonia.

 - Genetic blood test – this is the most precise test for dm.
 This type of blood test looks for the specific genetic changes that cause DM1 or DM2.
-Further information about genetic testing can be found on the Australian Genomics Health Alliance website.
+Further information about genetic testing can be found on the Healthdirect website.

 - Electromyogram (EMG) – this test involves inserting small needles into the muscles to measure their electrical activity.
 An EMG will detect the presence of myotonia in a high portion of people with DM.